dmachard/go-dnscollector/docs/transformers/transform_trafficreducer.md

   > Interval in seconds to aggregate and process the traffic.

 * `unique-fields` (array of strings)
-  > Define custom fields for uniqueness matching.
-This allows greater flexibility in detecting repetitive traffic.
+  > Define custom fields for uniqueness matching (limited to string and integer values).
+  > This allows greater flexibility in detecting repetitive traffic.
   > Complete list of [fields](../dnsconversions.md#json-encoding) available.

 Default values: